 Instead, ask your doctor about how to best go through opiate detox in a way that you can more comfortably tolerate.
-You can also call us at 1-888-744-0789 to discuss what types of treatment programs are available in your preferred region.
+You can also call us at 1-888-744-0789 Who Answers? to discuss what types of treatment programs are available in your preferred region.

 Prescription Painkillers and Opiates

 According to the National Institutes of Health, about 2.2 million Americans abuse prescription painkillers.3 This growing abuse of prescription painkillers has been called a national epidemic.
 As a result, many doctors and pharmacists are cracking down on prescriptions and blocking people from accessing these drugs.